oo12/SMBBB/README.md

 if you actually use them.
 They're legitimate sites, just get abused like everything else.

 * `rebrand.ly` — Another URL shortner.
-* `www.canva.com` — Hosts phishing lures.
+* `www.notion.so` — Really popular for phishing lures.
 You know, a PDF or whatnot that says “You received secure file!
 Click to view” with a big button that takes you on to the actual phishing site.
-* `www.notion.so` — Really popular for phishing lures.

 ## Consider blocking